JesseTNRoberts/SP25-CSC4220/resources.md

 The successes variable should contain an array of booleans.

 There is a problem with the test case.
-If your answer is within 0.03 of $\pi$, then it is correct.
+If your answer is within 0.03 of pi, then it is correct.

 - Question 3b